 *New* In collaboration with the Royal Society and Professor David Stack at Reading Richardson will be co-supervising an AHRC DTP Collaborative Doctoral Award from September 2023 by a PhD student working on Eugenics at the Royal Society 1860-1950.
-Further details will be available in autumn 2022 and application guidance can be found here.

 Professor Angelique Richardson works on the history of science and literature at the University of Exeter.
 She is a member of staff in the department of English and the Centres for the Medical History and Victorian Studies, University of Exeter, a research associate of Egenis, the Centre for the Study of Life Sciences, and a Fellow of the Higher Education Academy.
 Her PhD was in the history of science, medicine and literature and she works on the uses and misuses of science and on reformers and class revolutionaries from Malthus, Marx and Mona Caird to the Russian anarchist Kropotkin, and on European and Russian literature from the Brontës, Gaskell and Eliot to Gide, Thomas Mann, Zola and Tolstoy.
 She supervises and mentors PhD researchers working on a range of subjects including e.g. political prisoners in Ireland and Palestine, eugenics in Britian and China, hunger strikes, feminist writers in Kenya, censorship, Victorian fake news, decolonising and the limits of white British feminism.
 She recently won the English Guild Teaching Award.

 Richardson leads the Hardy's Correspondents project at Exeter, in collaboration with Dorset Museum and Exeter's Digitial Humanities Lab.
 Phase one of the project was launched in Exeter in November 2019 - see here for an article on the project in The Times and, for BBC radio interviews, see here, here and here!